stephenajulu/stephenajulu.com/content/blog/endocrine-disruptors-what-they-are-how-to-avoid-them.md

 * **Keep it clean.** Reduce particles of chemicals in the home by vacuuming often and wiping away dust with a damp cloth.
 Choose a vacuum cleaner with a HEPA filter and change other air filters often.
 * **Choose basic cleaners.** Use vinegar, baking soda, and other basic cleaners as much as possible.
 If you need something stronger, look for a product that lists its ingredients.
 * **Increase protein and animal fat intake**.
 This for example will raise testosterone and balance other key hormones

+That's it for today.
+Let me know if you'd like me to cover a topic.
+This is not medical advice and as such do your own research.
+Seek professional medical advice.